magmasource/alphaMELTS/README.md

 ## Installation

-alphaMELTS has been repackaged so that users need only download the files needed for the interface (standalone app, MATLAB, or Python) and platform that they intend to use (Windows 10/11 PC, macOS Intel or Apple Silicon, or Linux PC).
+alphaMELTS has been repackaged so that users need only download the files needed for the interface (standalone app, MATLAB, or Python) and the platform Windows 10/11, macOS, Linux) and processor they intend to use (e.g. x86_64 for PC or Intel Mac; arm64 / aarch64 for Apple Silicon Macs).
 For now, the installation process for each interface is inherited from the separate packages / repositories and is documented in the [GitHub Wiki](https://github.com/magmasource/alphaMELTS/wiki).
 Click the drop down in the sidebar to the right to navigate to the correct set of instructions for installation and testing.

 ## Notifications and Support